gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

 ### Multiple Workers in Luigi
 Luigi is a ETL pipeline scheduler that Spotify open sourced in 2012.
-Luigi's main use case is not parallel execution, but it is a nice feature that I thought I'd highlight here today.
+Parallel execution is not Luigi's main use case, but it is a nice feature that I thought I'd highlight here today.
 Below is a bit of code that defines two Luigi tasks.
 The `TestTask` class executes the mapper for one file and the `LotsOTasks` class loops through all 4 files and runs `TestTask` for each file.

 {% highlight python %}
 import luigi